-To claim the development opportunity zone investment credit, you must attach the following information to Schedule DC:
+To claim the development opportunity zone investment credit, you must file the following with Schedule DC:

 - A copy of your certification for tax benefits issued by the Department of Commerce. - A statement from the Department of Commerce verifying the amount of the investment and verifying that the property is qualified property.